 We are committed to improving our practices to combat slavery and human trafficking.

-We code software, create technology and build infrastructure to improve supply chains globally.
-We are the parent company of the ByBox Group (Group).
-The Group has over 400 employees and operates in the UK, Ireland, France, Belgium, the Netherlands, Luxembourg, the USA, New Zealand, Israel, Canada and South Africa.
+We are the parent trading company of the ByBox corporate group (Group).
+The Group has over 470 employees and operates in the UK, USA, Republic of Ireland, France, Belgium, the Netherlands, New Zealand, Israel, Canada, Jersey and the Channel Islands.
+The Group had a global annual turnover (for 2018) of £74,647,254.

 Our Supply Chains